bennetyee/derivatives/README.md

 is help for the rest of the argument, so try `./visualize.py --help` and experiment!

+By default, the numerical derivative is computed by using the slope between the points (x, f(x)), and (x+Δx, f(x+Δx)), or the "plus" approximation.
+The `--approximation-method` switch can be used to specify other approximations.

 The `-D` flag specifies the number of derivative graphs (minium 1) to display.
 I wouldn't recommend too many if you want to be able to play with the sliders, since it will probably be too slow.